-A digital signature is an electronic signature which authenticates the identity of a message sender, or document signer and possibly to ensure that the original content of the message or document that has arrived unchanged
+A digital signature is an electronic signature that authenticates the identity of a message sender, or document signer and possibly to ensure that the original content of the message or document has arrived unchanged.

 As part of the Domain Name System, domain names identify IP resources, such as an Internet website.